mvtea/mvtea.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics, Wesleyan University, 2021 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S. in Astronomy, Wesleyan University, 2021 (expected)

 Work experience
 ======
+* Fall 2017 - Spring 2019: Researcher
+  * Wesleyan University, Department of Astronomy
+  * Worked on simulating the Solar Gravitational Lens (SGL)
+  * Supervisor: Dr. Seth Redfield

-* Summer 2015: Research Assistant
+* Summer 2019: Summer research fellow
-  * Github University
-  * Duties included: Tagging issues
+  * Wesleyan University, Department of Astronomy
+  * Worked on simulating the Solar Gravitational Lens
+  * Wrote a GR raytracing script to simulate images of exoplanets gravitationally lensed by the Sun
+  * Presented my work in a talk at KNAC @ Vassar, as a poster at Wesleyan
+  * Supervisor: Dr. Seth Redfield

+* Spring 2020 - present: Researcher
+  * Wesleyan University, Department of Astronomy
+  * Work on classifying ultraluminous x-ray (ULX) sources in the local universe using *Chandra*
-  * Supervisor: Professor Git
+  * Supervisor: Dr. Roy Kilgard

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
+* Summer 2020: Summer research fellow
+  * Wesleyan University, Department of Astronomy
+  * Worked on modelling ULX data from *Chandra*, classifying sources based on these fits
+  * Presented my work in a talk at KNAC @ Williams (expected), as a poster at Wesleyan (expected)
-  * Supervisor: Professor Hub
+  * Supervisor: Dr. Roy Kilgard

 Skills
 ======
+* Teaching
-* Skill 1
+* Programming
-* Skill 2
+  * Python
-  * Sub-skill 2.1
+  * C
-  * Sub-skill 2.2
+  * Mathematica
-  * Sub-skill 2.3
+* Data science
-* Skill 3
+* LaTeX

 Publications
 ======